 Buildings and content cover

-Buildings cover and contents cover should be at the core of your insurance policy, which could cover you in the event that your building is damaged or your contents are destroyed or stolen.
+and should be at the core of your insurance policy, which could cover you in the event that your building is damaged or your contents are destroyed or stolen.
 If you have added extra buildings to your property, such as a conservatory or shed, get in touch with your insurance company to make sure that your property is covered for the correct amount and you have declared any structures of non-standard construction.

 You may also need to increase the sum insured on your insurance policy if you install additional fixtures at your property such as solar panels.